message/iata/TW.md

-Published 29.12.2021
+Published 30.12.2021
 1. Passengers are not allowed to enter.
 - This does not apply to:
 - passengers with a Chinese Taipei travel document;
 - passengers with an Alien Resident Certificate;
 - passengers with a "SPECIAL ENTRY PERMIT FOR COVID-19 OUTBREAK" visa with "CC", "CF", "DC", "ER", "FC", "FD", "FO", "FR", "FS", "HC", "HS", "OC", "OS", "SC", "SF", "TC" or "TS" stated on remarks;
 - passengers with a "SPECIAL ENTRY PERMIT FOR COVID-19 OUTBREAK" visa with "X" stated on remarks issued after 21 October 2021;
-- nationals of Indonesia with a "SPECIAL ENTRY PERMIT FOR COVID-19 OUTBREAK" visa with “FL" stated on remarks;
+- nationals of Indonesia and Thailand with a "SPECIAL ENTRY PERMIT FOR COVID-19 OUTBREAK" visa with "FL" stated on remarks;
 - passengers with a MOFA ID.
 2. Passengers are not allowed to transit.
 3. Until 3 January 2022, passengers must have a negative COVID-19 test result issued at most 3 days before departure from the first embarkation point.
 Tests accepted are: LAMP, NAAT, PCR, RNA, RT-LAMP and RT-PCR.
 Details can be found at <a href="https://www.cdc.gov.tw/Category/MPage/XQ9r73gXAgEfJZV9zm6gaA">https://www.cdc.gov.tw/Category/MPage/XQ9r73gXAgEfJZV9zm6gaA</a>